Click each box to expand.

 Many of the IEEE standards, though not all, have been adopted by the American National Standards Institute, e.g., the National Electrical Safety Code, ANSI C2.
-ANSI/IEEE standards and other IEEE standards can also be identified and accessed in full text through IEEE Xplore.
-Off-campus researchers will be prompted to login using their ISU ID# and library PIN.
+ANSI/IEEE standards and other IEEE standards can also be identified and accessed through IEEE Xplore.
+Researchers will need to log in with ISU credentials.

 Military procurement specifications and standards are generally not available at the ISU Library.
 However, an electronic index to more than 100,000 specifications and standards is available, and many of these are linked in full text for free.
 In addition, Index of Specifications and Standards--Department of Defense, or DODISS, is an index to all specifications and standards adopted by the Department of Defense.
 Part I is a numerical Listing; Part II is an alphabetical listing; Part III consists of the Federal Supply Classification Listing, and Part IV consists of a listing of canceled standards.
 Military standards that are not available for free can be acquired for a nominal fee from the Department of Defense Single Stock Point: DODSSP, Building 4/Section D, 700 Robbins Avenue, Philadelphia, PA 19111 (215-697-2179).

-Developed and updated by the National Aerospace Standards Committee of the AIA, the National Aerospace Standards (TL671.1 N36x 1900z, General Collection) and Metric National Aerospace Standards (TL521 N37x 1978, General Collection) include many standards on precision fasteners as well as other aerospace hardware.
+Developed and updated by the National Aerospace Standards Committee of the AIA, the National Aerospace Standards and Metric National Aerospace Standards include many standards on precision fasteners as well as other aerospace hardware.
 Also searchable online via the AIA website or Global IHS.

-This compilation of National Fire Protection Association codes, standards, recommended practice and guides (TH9115 .N213n, Standards Center, Room 161 Parks Library) is published annually in multiple volumes, which include an index volume.
+The compilation of National Fire Protection Association codes, standards, recommended practice and guides is published annually in multiple volumes, which include an index volume.
 The National Electrical Code, also known as NFPA 70 or ANSI/NFPA 70 is included in this set.

 NISO "identifies, develops, maintains, and publishes technical standards to manage information in our changing and ever more digital environment."
 NISO standards such as Z39.50 are available as ANSI standards and current NISO standards are also free online via NISO Standards.
-Older NISO standards may be available within the Library's ANSI Collection - use the Quick Search box on the Library homepage to see if one you want is available at ISU.
+Older NISO standards may be available within the Library's ANSI Collection - use Quick Search to see if the one you want is available at ISU.

 These safety and health standards are located in Title 29, Part 1910 of the Code of Federal Regulations (In Reference at KF70 A3), which includes a comprehensive subject index.
 An electronic version of the standards with a searchable index is available on the OSHA website.

-SAE groups its standards into three sections: Ground Vehicle Standards, Aerospace Standards, and Aerospace Material Specifications.
-Full text of SAE Ground Vehicle Standards, Recommended Practices, and Information Reports can be found in the SAE Handbook in the General Collection (TL151 S1 - the library has scattered years from 1937-2005).
-Some Aerospace Material Specifications (AMS) are in the General Collection for 1999-2003 (TL950 .A37x).
+SAE International groups its standards into three sections: Ground Vehicle Standards, Aerospace Standards, and Aerospace Material Specifications.
+Full text of SAE Ground Vehicle Standards, Recommended Practices, and Information Reports can be found in the SAE Handbook in the General Collection (the library has scattered years from 1937-2005).
+Some Aerospace Material Specifications (AMS) are in the General Collection for 1999-2003.
 The ISU Library does not own the Aerospace Standards section.
-Some individual SAE standards, if they have been adopted by the American National Standards Institute, can be found in the ANSI standards cabinets (Room 161 Parks Library) and are listed in Quick Search on the Library homepage.
+Some individual SAE standards, if they have been adopted by the American National Standards Institute, can be found in the ANSI standards cabinets (Room 161 Parks Library) and can be found using Quick Search.
 Descriptions of individual SAE standards are available through subject groupings at the SAE website.

-Standard Specifications for Construction of Roads and Bridges on Federal Highway Projects
+Standard Specifications for Construction of Roads & Bridges on Federal Highway Projects

-These specifications (TE180 U65, General Collection) are published by the Federal Highway Administration, U.S. Department of Transportation.
-The most recent edition is also online at the Office of Federal Lands Highway website.
+These specifications are published by the Federal Highway Administration, U.S. Department of Transportation.
+Some older editions are housed in our General Collection.
+The most recent edition is online at the Office of Federal Lands Highway website.

 W3C contributes to efforts to standardize Web technologies by producing specifications (called "Recommendations") that describe the building blocks of the Web, such as HTML and XML.
 W3C makes these recommendations and other technical reports freely available through the W3C website.